v3ai/cain/README.md

 cain stands for Collect And INstall and it does those two things

-The install script will download all required programs, and put all of your configuration files in their respective places
+First, the install script will download all required programs and put all of your configuration files in their respective places

-The install script also gives you a command called "cain" that will grab the most reecent version of those files, commit them to git in the cain directory, and (optionally) push them.
+then it gives you a command called "cain" that will grab the most reecent version of those files, commit them to git in the cain directory, and (optionally) push them.

+## NOTE: This program will switch your dotfiles and configs to mine

 ### How do I use cain (linux mint)